stav/image-formatr/image-formatr/readme.txt

 * add admin option to configure the plugin priority
 * add admin option for html/xhtml &lt;img/&gt; closing tags
 * add admin option for moving title attribute to alt attribute should it overwrite an existing alt?
-* add admin option for name to use for default highslide slideshow group
+* add admin option for name to use for default prettyPhoto slideshow group
 * debug mode could show images not found and whatnots and profiling stats
 * change [flickrset id="1234"] to [flickr set="1234"]
 * change [flickr pid="123"] to [flickr img="123"]